Sebastopol Corridor Project

 Our designs for this program will save 80,000 gallons of water per year and remove approximately 140,000 SF of turf.
 Most importantly, that 140,000 SF will all be covered with California native plants supplying much needed habitat and biodiversity support to this stressed region in central California.

-In this exciting new project HCP is working to create turf replacement plans for residential and institutional projects.
+They are here!
+More plans to use for your lawn conversion projects!
 They are adaptable to your landscape and can be used for many turf buyback programs as well.
 They meet all MWELO standards for low water use landscapes, use less water (just a deep soak once a week for the first 2 summers then nothing), and are biodiversity rich.